+Ste Action

+p

-Step Action 1 In the Project Browser, click on and drag the model item to be relocated from its existing position, and drop it onto the new parent Package.
+1 In the Browser window, click on and drag the model item to be relocated from its existing position, and drop it onto the new parent Package.
 The dragged item and all of its child items are relocated to the target Package.

-- Moving elements in the Project Browser does not affect the use of elements in diagrams - Moving an element or Package has no effect on any relationships that the element, Package, or elements within the Package have - Moving a diagram generally does not affect the location of elements in Packages - However, elements of certain types, such as Initial Node, Decision and Final Node, are used only within one diagram and have no meaning outside that diagram; if you move a diagram containing these elements, they are moved to the new parent Package with the diagram
+• Moving elements in the Browser window does not affect the use of elements in diagrams

+- Moving an element or Package has no effect on any relationships that the element, Package, or elements within the Package have - Moving a diagram generally does not affect the location of elements in Packages - However, elements of certain types, such as Initial Node, Decision and Final Node, are used only within one diagram and have no meaning outside that diagram; if you move a diagram containing these elements, they are moved to the new parent Package with the diagram